abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/1. Binary Search Tree/2. Traversing Trees/0_what_and_why/0_info.md

 ## Implementation of Tree Traversal algorithm:

-- Tree Traversal can beimplemented using recurssion.
+- Tree Traversal can be implemented using recursion.